“Miss Isobelle Harding.” Our principal, Mr Saunders called me to the stage.

 The cabin crew came around with the on-flight breakfasts and the hot beverages.
-They were barely edible, but at that point, I was so hungry, I would've eaten a scabby dog.
-I was looking forward to the cup of tea, but once I saw that it resembled dishwater, I immediately changed my mind and opted for a bottle of Tropicana, instead.
+They were barely edible but at that point, I was so hungry and would've eaten a scabby dog if it was offered to me.
+I was looking forward to the cup of tea but once I saw that it resembled dishwater, I immediately changed my mind and opted for a bottle of Tropicana instead.

-After I reread each magazine from back to back, I managed to fall asleep for a few hours, jerking awake every now and then, as my arm slipped away from supporting my chin.
+After I reread each magazine from back to back, I managed to fall asleep for a few hours, jerking awake now and then as my arm slipped away from supporting my chin.

 Finally, when the Captain announced that we would begin our descent for landing, I breathed out a huge sigh of relief.
-I wanted nothing more, than to get up and stretch my legs.
-I was desperate to get to my lodgings and grab a shower, then crawl into a soft warm bed.
-My neck was stiff from struggling to get comfortable, and failing miserably.
+I wanted nothing more than to get up and stretch my legs, desperate to get to my lodgings and grab a shower, then crawl into a soft warm bed.
+My neck was stiff from struggling to get comfortable and failing miserably.

-I knew there was still hours of driving ahead of me, to Forest Lake.
-A professor from the Michigan technical University, was meeting me in arrivals and taking me to the guest house.
+I knew there were still hours of driving ahead of me to Forest Lake.
+A professor from the Michigan Technical University was meeting me in arrivals and taking me to the guest house.
 I would be staying in the small town of Hawcroft: a quiet and friendly town north of Stonevale.